 This means erring on the side of formal to signal respect.
 Avoid emoticons, casual acronyms (LOL), and chat/text shorthand (u/you, r/are, def/definitely).
 No matter how comfortable you feel with an interviewer, alum, or student ambassador, always treat them with the same respect you would treat the CEO of your company (or your grandmother – whoever inspires you to better manners).

 (Dear Elizabeth; Hi, Elizabeth; Dear Dr. Martin).
 While some people skip the salutation, your message can feel curt, unfriendly or overly familiar without it.
 Likewise, a closing remark will make your email message more polite (All the best, Best regards, Cheers, Sincerely – and my favorite – Thank you).

 3. Scan before sending to check for grammar, spelling, and tone.

 Write clear and concise sentences.
 Especially when sending from your phone, scan your message for tone to ensure it doesn’t sound demanding, brusque, or negative – your tone always conveys a nonverbal message.
 And if you’re pecking out a message via iPhone, fine, but do be sure to remove the footer signaling a cell phone send.

 For more advice on how to maximize your pre- and post-interview interactions with schools, view my short video strategy session above with Fortuna’s Karen Hamou.

 Fortuna Admissions Director Judith Silverman Hodara is former acting director of MBA Admissions at the Wharton School.
-Her latest articles include Advice for the Wharton TBD Prompt, What MBA Admissions is Looking for in 2021, and 6 Tips on How to Choose Between MBA Offers.
+Her latest article includes Advice for the Wharton TBD Prompt.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.